claireFriedrich/FHDR_adapted/README.md

 ### Pretrained models

-Three pre-trained models can be downloaded from the below-mentioned links.
+Four pre-trained models can be downloaded from the below-mentioned links.

 These models have been trained with the default options, on 256x256 size images for 200 epochs.